DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: Private properties can only be accessed internally from the current contract instances.,Internal properties can be accessed from child contracts, but not from external contracts.,Private properties can't be accessed even from child contracts.
+Explanation: - Private properties can only be accessed internally from the current contract instances.
+- Internal properties can be accessed from child contracts, but not from external contracts.
+- Private properties can't be accessed even from child contracts.

 Sub Topics: encapsulation